Skip to content

 Mobile Architecture

-The Field Service Mobile App is purpose-built for technicians working in the field, with robust offline capabilities.
+The Field Service Mobile App is purpose-built for technicians working in the field.
+Its offline capabilities are significantly stronger than those of the standard Salesforce Mobile App.

 Offline Data Flow